Abrham-m/Generative-AI/README.md

 ## Contact

-For any inquiries or feedback, please contact [insert email address here].
+For any inquiries or feedback, please contact abrhammen14@gmail.com.